tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-1/README.md

 - Read through the code in `src/`
 - Answer any `#Questions` as a comment
 - Commit and push your changes to git
+  - Done
 - Each commit should be responding to a single task or question
+  - Will keep in mind now onwards
 - Why is it important to keep your commit to a single task or question?
+  - Saves time that we might have to put for searching commits.
 - Is it better to have a lot of very small commits, or one big commit when everything is working?
+  - Once everything is working, we should shift towards just having one big commit.
-- What are the most important commands to know in git?
+- What are the most important commands to know in git? checkout add push pull rebase commit etc.

 ## Introduction to Sockets

-- Read the code in `src/tcp-echo-client.cc` and add a way to change the message sent using command line arguments
+- Read the code in `src/tcp-echo-client.cc` and add a way to change the message sent using command line arguments Done
 - **Example**: `./client "hello message from the command prompt"` should send `"hello message from the command prompt"` to the server
 - Commit your changes into git
+Done
 - What do all these headers do?
+  - They are for input output stream, basic socket instructions, some types, socket addresses, system data types, read write etc.
 - How do you find out which part of the below code comes from which header?
+  - we can use the manual pages for this.
+Like man 2 socket, man 3 cout, etc. section 2 is for system calls, section 3 is for library functions and so on...
 - How do you change the code so that you are sending messages to servers other than localhost?
+  - Change the port number to 35000 and use the ip address of the other server that's publicly visible.
 - How do you change the code to send to a IPv6 address instead of IPv4?
+  - use AF_INET6, address.sin6_addr etc. wherever you have used normal versions.
+They would help you adjust the data type sizes so that it can accommodate the much larger ipv6 addresses.
 - **Bonus**: How do you change the client code to connect by hostname instead of IP address?
+  - use netdb.h to get the ip addresses from hostnames,

 ## Introduction to Memory Management